 gatordand enter the kill command: kill

-When the capture stops, Streamline creates a .apc directory on the target with the data and .xml files.
+When the capture stops, Streamline creates an .apc directory on the target with the data and XML files.
 To view your Capture Data in Eclipse for DS-5, do the following:

 Transfer the directory to your host.